techomax/techomax.github.io/README.md

 # TECHOMAX | Austrian Wholesaler of Elextronics

-This is the website of the wholesale company TECHOMAX GmbH which can be found at techomax.at
+This is the website of the wholesale company TECHOMAX GmbH which can be found at [techomax.at](techomax.at)

+Made using Jekyll and hosted on GitHub Pages.